 The City of Lowell is located in the center of the 125-mile regional rail trail system.
-The rail corridor is abandoned and contiguous except for the approximate 2.5-mile gap through the City of Lowell, where the rail will remain active to serve King Milling, Michigan Wire, and other potential industries.
+The rail corridor is abandoned and contiguous with the exception of the approximate 2.5-mile gap through the City of Lowell, where the rail will remain active to serve King Milling, Michigan Wire, and other potential industries.
 The LARA trail system also connects to the regional trail system.